 Lea R.C.
 Women’s Squad

-They train in groups at similar levels of ability, and will race and win at club-level events.
-The groups include the Club, Development, and Masters rowers.
-Our aims are to develop new rowers and rowers returning to the sport, to help gain rowing experience and race competitively.
-Coaching will be available to crews on a rotational basis in the weeks leading up to priority races and regattas.
-More experienced rowers will mentor new comers, sharing technique tips and cultivating adaptability in line-ups in the boat and athleticism.
+They train in groups at similar levels of ability, share coxing duties, and will race and win at club-level events at regional regattas and Head races.
+The squad aims are to develop new rowers and rowers returning to the sport, to help gain rowing experience and race competitively.
+Coaching is sometimes available to crews in the weeks leading up to priority races and regattas.
+More experienced rowers will mentor newcomers, sharing technique tips and cultivating self-sufficiency in development and working towards goals.